colinrozzi/git-mcp-actor/.github/README.md

-# Generic Theater Actor Release Template
+# High-Performance Theater Actor Release Template

-This directory contains a completely generic GitHub Actions setup for releasing theater actors.
+This directory contains an optimized GitHub Actions setup for releasing theater actors with **lightning-fast builds** (~30 seconds vs 5+ minutes).
 You can copy this to any actor repository in your actor-registry.

 ## 📋 What's Included

 - `workflows/release.yml` - Main release workflow
-- `actions/release-actor/action.yml` - Reusable action for building and releasing actors
+- `actions/release-actor/action.yml` - High-performance reusable action for building and releasing actors

 ## 🚀 How to Use